clEsperanto/pyclesperanto_prototype/README.md

 * [clij](https://clij.github.io)

 ## Feedback welcome!
-clEsperanto is developed in the open because we believe in the open source community.
+clesperanto is developed in the open because we believe in the open source community.
 See our [community guidelines](https://clij.github.io/clij2-docs/community_guidelines).
 Feel free to drop feedback as [github issue](https://github.com/clEsperanto/pyclesperanto_prototype/issues) or via [image.sc](https://image.sc)